openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 9: Humidity D-Value Setting

 This configuration sets the changed value of the humidity.
 When the difference from the last report exceeds this setting value, the device will report current humidity value to Z-Wave Hubs.
 The D-Value = [Value] x 0.1 RH%.
 Available settings: 0 ...
-120
+120. Default: 20
 Values in the range 0 to 120 may be set.

 The manufacturer defined default value is ```20```.